 A power surge is a transient voltage spike in a power or data line.
-The most familiar cause is lightning strikes, but it is actually just one of several common reasons.
+The most familiar cause is lightning strikes, but this is actually just one of several common causes.

 Surges can also occur as a result of faulty equipment or downed power lines.
 In today’s complex power distribution system, this kind of event should be considered inevitable.

-Electronic equipment is constantly shrinking in scale, and modern, delicate components are increasingly sensitive to excessive variations in current and voltage.
-If a sufficiently powerful transient enters the equipment, it may become irrevocably damaged and even catch on fire.
+As electronic equipment gets ever more compact, the modern, delicate components contained therein become increasingly sensitive to excessive variations in current and voltage.
+If a sufficiently powerful transient enters the equipment, it may become irrevocably damaged and even catch fire.